-To create a new Area of Interest in a project, tap the stacked 3-dot icon, then tap Create new area.
+To create a new Area of Interest within a project, tap the stacked 3-dot icon, then tap Create new area.

 Flex NX's project management system streamlines report generation in GSSI Fusion.
 Make sure to spend the time organizing your projects around Areas of Interest.
 When you upload your projects to Fusion, your data will already be organized and ready for report creation.
+See section Uploading to GSSI Fusion for additional information.

-Project Profile
+Projects Profile